wisamx/commerce_simple_stock/README.md

-# commerce_simple_stock
+# Commerce Simple Stock

-The module implements a simple stock management for Drupal Commerce.
+The module implements a simple stock management for Drupal 8 Commerce 2.

 Usage:
 - Add a field_stock to the variant type.